GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/alloyDB/README.md

 - `gke_cluster_location`
   The location of the GKE cluster
 - `dba_service_account`
-  The k8s service account of alloydb superuser, for example: `dba-ksa`
+  The k8s service account of alloydb superuser, for example: `dba-ksa`, this service account will then attach to the GCP service account `alloydb-superuser@${var.project_id}.iam.gserviceaccount.com`
 - `rag_service_account`
-  The k8s service account of alloydb raguser, for example: `rag-ksa`
+  The k8s service account of alloydb raguser, for example: `rag-ksa`, this service account will then attach to the GCP service account `alloydb-raguser@${var.project_id}.iam.gserviceaccount.com`
 - `alloydb_cluster`
   The cluster name of alloydb, should be `cluster-us-central1`
 - `alloydb_instance`